-Presented here is a concept for the first approach for measuring dynamic, small-area populations in real time.
-The concept relies on monitoring raw sewage for the combined excretion of a biomarker known to have a relatively stable per capita rate of elimination.
+Presented here is a concept for measuring dynamic, small-area populations in real time.
+The concept relies on monitoring raw sewage for the combined excretion of a biomarker known to have a relatively stable per capita rate of elimination in urine or feces.
 The approach ensures that the entire actual (de facto) population is sampled and that the absent portion of the de jure population is excluded.
-This contrasts sharply with the census approach, which acquires a static snapshot estimate and usually only samples a portion of the population.
+This contrasts sharply with the census approach, which acquires a static snapshot estimate and usually succeeds in only capturing a portion of the population.
 This new approach could also provide a vastly improved accounting of transient population mobility.
 The principles and foundation of the concept are presented, along with its limitations and weaknesses.
-Preliminary proof-of-principal is also discussed.
+Preliminary proof-of-principle is also discussed.
 With follow-on, field-based studies, this measurement methodology could be continually refined.
+A major objective of this work is to foster discussion and catalyze further investigation designed to evaluate the proposal's merits.